 Subsequent to each paper presentation, the CURA fellows engaged in an insightful discussion on the structure and organization of the paper, the employed theoretical and conceptual frameworks, the sources used, and the clarity and strength of the argument.
 While focusing on the concept of informal politics and its relationship with formal politics in the Middle East, the CURA fellows employed the theories and research tools and skills of their respective majors—namely international politics, culture and politics, international economics, and international history—to assess, critique, and provide feedback on the discussed papers.

 Following the CURA Seminar, Chaïmaa Benkermi (class of 2021) and Riham Mansour (class of 2019) presented the CURA fellows' comments and feedback at CIRS’s second working group on “Informal Politics in the Middle East.”

 - For the participants' biographies, please click here

-Article by, Hala Eid, CURA Publication Fellow at CIRS
+Article by Hala Eid, CURA Publications Fellow at CIRS